datastax/vault-plugin-secrets-datastax-astra/docs/index.md

 ## Summary

 HashiCorp Vault has a full understanding of the historical token specifics, for control and auditing purposes, including when the tokens were used and by whom, along with a free-form role name and any custom metadata you may have associated with the tokens.
-For example, HashiCorp Vault's data knows the details of the token delete operation via its identity management and access control data; whereas Astra DB is only aware that a token of a particular `clientId` was generated on a date, and has since been deleted.
+For example, HashiCorp Vault's data knows the details of the token delete operation through its identity management and access control data; whereas Astra DB is only aware that a token of a particular `clientId` was generated on a date, and has since been deleted.

 ## Community contributions